-Notably, the recommendation of seven prostate cancer patients to be enrolled into clinical trials made up a large proportion of prostate cancer patients who experienced a change in treatment plan (31.8%), and is reflective of the clinical trials being offered at our center during the study period.
+proportion of prostate cancer patients who experienced a change in treatment plan (31.8%), and is reflective of the clinical trials being offered at our centre during the study period.
 This may have resulted in a higher rate of change in the prostate cancer patients.
-Only two patients (0.6%) were recommended to be included in a clinical trial prior to MTB discussion, but neither patient ultimately had a clinical trial as the consensus recommendation by the MTB.
-This provides evidence that providers at large institutions may not be aware of clinical trials that may be appropriate for their patients, and the MTB may be a good venue to increase inclusion into these important studies.
-This is consistent with a previous study which suggested there are higher rates of recommendation for clinical trials for GU oncology patients who were included in a teleconferenced MTB.
+Only two patients (0.6%)were recommended to be included in a clinical trial prior to MTB discussion, but neither patient ultimately had a clinical trial as the consensus recommendation by the MTB.
+This offers evidence that providers at large institutions may not be aware of clinical trials that may be appropriate for their patients, and the MTB may be a good venue to increase inclusion into these important studies.
+This is consistent with a previous study that suggested there are higher rates of recommendation for clinical trials for GU oncology patients who were included in a teleconferenced MTB.

-A physician prediction of a change to be "likely" was also not independently associated (OR 1.03, 95% CI 0.34-3.11) with change.
+A physician prediction of a change to be "likely" was also not independently associated (OR 1.03; 95% CI 0.34-3.11) with change.
 Physician perceptions on what may be best for patients or preferred by patients has been questioned in other fields of medicine.
-Physicians have not been able to reliably predict the odds of patient survival after admission for congestive heart failure or to an intensive care unit.
-Physicians are unlikely to accurately predict patient preferences regarding decisions on end-of-life care or advanced directives, even in physicians experienced in caring for cancer patients.
-We will be a considered the literature on physician prediction, it is not surprising the physician prediction of need for discussion at MTB may not be the best criteria for determining which patients should be included.
+Physicians have not been able to reliably predict the odds of patient survival after admission for congestive heart failure or to an intensive care unit.17,18 Physicians are unlikely to accurately predict patient preferences regarding decisions on end-of-life care or advanced directives, even in physicians experienced in caring for cancer patients.
+Given the results of the literature on physician prediction, it is not surprising the physician prediction of need for discussion at MTB may not be the best criteria for determining which patients should be included.

 While cancer type, physician experience, and physician prediction were not shown to be associated with a change in treatment plan following MTB discussion, the initial treatment plan designated prior to MTB meeting was significant.
-Specifically, patients who were to be given a choice of multiple treatment options (i.e. surveillance versus treatment or a choice of different treatment modalities) were more likely to experience a change in that plan.
+Specifically, patients who were to be given a choice of multiple treatment options (i.e., surveillance vs. treatment or a choice of different treatment modalities) were more likely to experience a change in that plan.
 It can be hypothesized that physicians determining this plan may not feel qualified to remark on the potential benefits or detriments of some treatment options with which they may not be as experienced.
 Multidisciplinary meetings or clinics with specialists on medical therapies, radiation, and surgery present may be best equipped to determine one therapy may be most specifically suited to an individual patient's circumstances.
-Uncommon treatment options, when analyzed together for simplicity, were nearly associated with a change in management plan (OR 2.89, 95%CI 0.88-9.54).
+Uncommon treatment options, when analyzed together for simplicity, were nearly associated with a change in management plan (OR 2.89; 95%Cl 0.88-9.54).
 Three patients who were thought to require additional workup and two patients who were thought likely to be included in a clinical trial ultimately had typical treatment options decided upon by the MTB, which represented the majority of the changes in this group, and further interpretation of this finding did not seem relevant to discussion.